 Advance Care Planning (ACP)

-Advance Care Planning (ACP) (PDF 853 KB) is the process of thinking about, discussing, and writing down your wishes about the type of medical care and treatment you want to receive in the future.
-In particular, towards the end of your life or when you are not able to make your own decisions.
-It's a good idea to think about ACP now, before you become seriously ill or injured.
+Advance Care Planning (ACP) is the process of thinking , talking and planning for future health care which includes end-of-life care.
+It is about identifying what matters to you.
+Best practice is to document your wishes about the type of health care and treatment you want to receive in the future.
+This information is especially important when you are not able to make your own decisions or towards the end of your life It's a good idea to think about ACP now, before you become seriously ill or injured.
 It's especially important to think about and discuss ACP if you have a terminal condition, are very frail, or have strong opinions about how and where you are treated at the end of your life.

 A person creates an Advance Care Plan while they are still able to decide what they want in the future.
 An Advance Care Plan is done with the help of a health professional.
 This could be your GP, practice nurse, district nurse, medical social worker, cardiac, diabetes or respiratory specialist nurse, cancer nurse, hospice nurse or doctor.